 Programs of Study

-Fine Arts courses take place in five buildings on the CCAD campus.
+Fine Arts courses take place in three buildings on the CCAD campus.
 Battelle Hall is devoted entirely to sculpture and jewelry.
 Kinney Hall houses ceramics and printmaking and the glass lab.
 The Amelita Mirolo Fine Arts Building is devoted entirely to drawing and painting.
-Design Hall and Grant Lab are used for some additional drawing and watercolor classes.
 There are four galleries used exclusively for student exhibitions.
 Semi-private studios are available to advanced students and are adjacent to the sculpture, ceramics, and drawing and painting classrooms.
 Digital equipment is available to all faculty in all facilities.
 A well-equipped slide shooting/digital documentation studio is available to students and faculty.

 Common use equipment include two pug mills (one de-airing), two bluebird mixers, extruders, slip tank, three ton Ram press, and a slab roller.
-Kilns include five one-cubic foot electric test kilns, 10 full-size electric kilns, gas test kiln, cantenary arch kiln, Bailey shuttle kiln, gas downdraft kiln, two raku kilns, a salt kiln, and a wood kiln.
+Kilns include five one-cubic foot electric test kilns, 10 full-size electric kilns, gas test kiln, cantenary arch kiln, Bailey shuttle kiln, gas downdraft kiln, two raku kilns, and a salt kiln.

 The hot glass facility is adjacent to the ceramic studios in Kinney Hall and includes the following: 450-lb. clear tank; 100-lb. color tank; two 18"h x 36"w x 24"d front loading annealers; one 20"h x 36"w x 24"d top loading annealer; two 17"w x 32"d self lighting glory holes with ribbon burners; pipe warmer garage combo; color annealer; Jim Moore tools; and Steinart pipes & punties.